 Watseka Illinois Nursing Home Abuse Lawyers

-If your spouse, parent or grandparent has suffered injury or harm while a patient at Iroquois Resident Home, call the Rosenfeld Injury Lawyers law offices now.
+If your spouse, parent or grandparent has suffered injury or harm while a patient at Iroquois Resident Home, call the Rosenfeld Injury Lawyers LLC law offices now.
 Our experienced, reputable Watseka attorneys provide victims of nursing home abuse, neglect or mistreatment the legal representation they need against all those who caused them harm or injury.
 Our law firm can provide your family numerous legal options on how to proceed to obtain the financial compensation you deserve.

 We encourage you and your family to contact our Iroquois County elder abuse law office today by calling (888) 424-5757 to schedule your appointment for a comprehensive case evaluation.
 No upfront retainers or fees are required because we accept every wrongful death lawsuit, personal injury case and nursing home abuse/neglect claim for compensation on contingency.
 This means we are paid for our fees only once we have won your case at trial or negotiated an out of court settlement on your behalf.